 I decided I wanted to dress this piece up a little.

 I used some leftover Japanese cherry blossom decorative paper from Paper Source from a commercial I did about a year ago.
-(I keep everything… you never know when you may want to use it… I swear I am not a hoarder)

 I cut the Japanese cherry blossom paper to the shape of the foam core board and glued it together.

 I pulled out my pretty satin black ribbon and attached to the back the oval foam core shape with tacky glue and staples.